Replacing Background in Photoshop

-On occasion, especially if you would like to shoot more creative stock shots, you may want to mess with the background of an image or replace it with something else entirely.
+On occasion, you may like to shoot more creative stock shots.
+Therefore, you may want to mess with the background of an image or replace it with something else entirely.
 Believe me, this is what a lot of the more successful stock photographers do.

-There are a few ways to accomplish this and I have outlined one of those ways below (note: it is a 17 minute video). or those of you who prefer to read tutorials, I have scripted the same method below the video.
+There are a few ways to accomplish this and I have outlined one of those ways below.
+(Note: it is a 17 minute video).
+For those of you who prefer to read tutorials, I have scripted the same method below the video.
 I hope this helps but please bear in mind this was made in or before 2012 in Photoshop CS3.
 There are now new ways to do this more accurately but check it out anyway.
 It still applies and can be done in Photoshop CC : )

-If the image needs cropping, it is best to do so at this stage to save yourself added work when removing the background.
+If the image needs cropping, it is best to do so at this stage.
+This will save yourself added work when removing the background.

-Next you need to select the pen tool and then click the "paths" option from the top menu as shown in the image below.
-This will allow you to be more accurate with your selection.
+Next you need to select the pen tool and then click the "paths" option from the top menu.
+This is shown in the image below and will allow you to be more accurate with your selection.

-Now you have this tool selected, you can zoom in as much as you can but keeping enough detail so that you can see what you are doing.
-Don't think that you need to stick to 100% when working like this, work with whatever magnification that you are happy with.
+Now you have this tool selected, you can zoom in as much as you can.
+Zoom in keeping enough detail so that you can see what you are doing.
+Don't think that you need to stick to 100% when working like this.
+Work with whatever magnification that you are happy with.

 Start at one of the edges and left click.
-This will set the first point and then start to work your way around the edges of the object and if you like, have a practise on a smaller section first to get an understanding of how it works.
+This will set the first point and then start to work your way around the edges of the object.
+If you like, have a practice on a smaller section first to get an understanding of how it works.

-Once you have selected the entire area and just before you "close the selection by clicking on the very first selection point, your image should look like this.
+Once you have selected the entire area and just before you "close the selection" by clicking on the very first selection point, your image should look like this.
 Click for larger image.
 On mobile?
 Tap inside and outside the image.

 By clicking on that first selection, you are closing the loop and making your selection.
 As you hover your cursor over the first point, you should see a small circle appear that confirms this will happen.

-Once you click that, the selection points will disappear and you will be left with a very fine, almost invisible, line or selection.
+Once you click that, the selection points will disappear.
+You will be left with a very fine, almost invisible, line or selection.

-To now create the running ants around your selection, which makes the selection workable, you simply select the rectangular marquee tool.
-Right click anywhere inside the image, and select "make selection" and then choose an appropriate feather radius (I normally choose one for sharp edges).
+You now need to create the running ants around your selection, this makes the selection workable.
+To do this, you simply select the rectangular marquee tool.
+Right click anywhere inside the image, and select "make selection" and then choose an appropriate feather radius.
+I normally choose one (1) for sharp edges.

 You will then see your selection converted into the familiar "running ants"